face framing hairstyles

 Add face-framing layers to short styles.

 Bobs are such a classic look, but it’s always fun to play around with this shape and try something new.
 Face-framing layers help add more dimension and shape to a commonly straight and sleek style.
+The look above also features a soft, wispy fringe.

 5. Layered Lob